TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 30/Psalms 30.8.md

 ---

-I cried to thee, O Jehovah; And unto Jehovah I made supplication:
+I cried to you, Yahweh.
+To Yahweh I made supplication: